Rothbury Branch: A Rothbury branch line

 The contract with Dowlings was cancelled, and a local contractor, Dowson, was given the task of building from Scotsgap to Rothbury.
-On 12 April 1867, the company received Parliamentary authority to shorten the scheme, making it simply a branch line to Rothbury, with authorised capital of £75,000.
+On 12 April 1867, the company received the Northumberland Central Railway Act 1867 (30 & 31 Vict. c. ix) authority to shorten the scheme, making it simply a branch line to Rothbury, with authorised capital of £75,000.

 The difficulty in raising that money was no less acute, and became impossible to continue.
 Dowson had to discontinue the work, which was hardly started.
 In February 1868, the directors all offered their resignation in view of the impossible situation; a number of financial devices to get the money had been tried, all of them in vain.
 Most directors were persuaded to continue.
 However, by the end of 1868 it had proved possible to scrape together enough money to instruct Dowson to restart work.

 However, in August 1870, it was stated that the construction was nearly complete.
 The NBR had been approached to work the line for the company, but the terms were stated to be unacceptable, and the Blyth and Tyne Railway were to be approached to do so.
 Since running to Morpeth required the permission of the NBR, it was unlikely that arrangement would work, and in fact the NBR working arrangement was later accepted.